Get to know us!

 Admittedly Sarah thought Lloyd was crazy when he first suggested moving to the Barossa Valley.
 Nowadays she could not imagine living anywhere else.

-By day, Sarah is a Senior Digital Marketing Manager at a global EdTech company which takes her all around the world.
+By day, Sarah is a Marketing Director at a global EdTech company which takes her all around the world.
 She is usually behind the camera lens, capturing every moment of this adventure!

 Vineyard Cat (Senior)